MichaelGrupp/evo/README.md

 2. ***Run a metric on trajectories***

-  For example, here we calculate the absolute pose error for two trajectories from ORB-SLAM and S-PTAM using `evo_ape` and plot and save the individual results to .zip files:
+  For example, here we calculate the absolute pose error for two trajectories from ORB-SLAM and S-PTAM using `evo_ape` (`KITTI_00_gt.txt` is the reference (ground truth)) and plot and save the individual results to .zip files for `evo_res`:

   *First trajectory (ORB Stereo):*